The below post was originally written in January 2018.

 While researching this post, I also found a 1990 paper from the Netherlands that immigrant communities were experiencing higher rates of hair loss than in their home countries.

-None of these theories are set in stone of course, and it has not even been conclusively proven that hair loss rates are definitely higher in the current generation than in past generations.
+None of these theories are set in stone of course.
+Moreover, it has not even been proven that hair loss rates are definitely higher in the current generation than in past generations.

 However, the genetics of male pattern hair loss are not so clear cut according to this article.
 On many online hair loss forums, people have joked in the past that the final step in human evolution is when everyone (or at least all men) look like in the above photo.
-So it makes sense that each generation is balder than the prior one.
+So from an evolutionary perspective, it makes sense that each generation is balder than the prior one.